Deal or not, many U.S. states will keep sanctions grip on Iran

 Foreign companies are the main target of the rules since U.S. firms are largely barred from working in Iran by federal law.

-Florida's law led to the State Board of Administration (SBA), which oversees Florida public investments, pulling more than $1.3 billion (890 million pounds) out of companies such as PetroChina and Russia's Gazprom for their involvement in either Sudan or Iran.
+Florida's law led to the State Board of Administration (SBA), which oversees Florida public investments, pulling more than $1.3 billion out of companies such as PetroChina and Russia's Gazprom for their involvement in either Sudan or Iran.
 As of 2014, the SBA had $177 billion in assets.

 Like Florida, Michigan was an early adopter of divestment policies targeting Iran.
 It has divested $185 million of its pension funds from companies including Royal Dutch Shell, Vodafone, HSBC, and Nokia for their activities in Iran.